1% For The Planet

 Without its employees, Manoverboard is a pile of pretty computers and printed paper.
 As a professional services firm, our employees are the heart and head of the organization.
 We seek to nurture the talent, health, happiness, education, and skills of our employees.
 In turn, we hope that employees will be respectful of each other and of clients, colleagues, and partners outside the firm.
 We are honoured to have earned an employee impact score in the top 10% of all Certified B Corporations on the B Impact Assessment, receiving a Best for the World award in 2014, 2016 and 2017.

 We strive to honour the diversity of our staff and to promote their ideas, work, and aspirations.
 We seek to create a studio in which the skills and talents of each employee are best used to help us achieve our overarching goals.
 All employees have access to a regularly updated employee handbook that provides details about benefits, travel, volunteering and other work-related information.
 Discrimination, of any kind, is not consistent with our mission and values, and it will not be tolerated.

-The Society of Graphic Designers of Canada has built a foundation for professional conduct in the field of design since 1956.
-As members of the organization, Manoverboard upholds the GDC’s publicly available Code of Ethics and Professional Conduct for Graphic Designers.
-This document includes a number of core ethical provisions that form the bedrock of our services at Manoverboard.
+The Society of Graphic Designers of Canada and Registered Graphic Designers of Canada has built a foundation for professional conduct in the field of design since 1956.
+Manoverboard upholds their publicly available Code of Ethics.
+This document, shared across three design associations, includes a number of core ethical provisions that form the bedrock of our services at Manoverboard.
 For example, the document prohibits speculative projects or schematic proposals (e.g. spec work).
 The document also states that “Members shall take a responsible role in the visual portrayal of people, the consumption of natural resources, and the protection of animals and the environment.”